Multi-Iteration Stochastic Optimizers: Multi-iteration stochastic optimizers

 \subsection{Multi-iteration gradient estimator}

-We now construct an affordable estimator of the mean gradient at the current iteration $k$, $\nabla_{\bs{\xi}} F(\bs{\xi}_k) = \bb{E}[\nabla_{\bs{\xi}}f(\bs{\xi}_k,\bs{\theta})|\bs{\xi}_k]$.
-We name the estimator \eqref{eq:mice} \emph{Multi-Iteration stochastiC Estimator}---\texttt{MICE}, see Definition \ref{df:general.mice.estimator} below.
-Profiting from available information already computed in previous iterations, \texttt{MICE} uses multiple control variates between pairs of, possibly non-consecutive, iterations along the optimization path to approximate the mean gradient at the iteration $k$.
-Bearing in mind that stochastic optimization algorithms, in a broad sense, create a strongly convergent path where $\norm{\bs{\xi}_k-\bs{\xi}_\ell}{} \to 0$ as $\ell,k \to \infty$, the gradients evaluated at $\bs{\xi}_{\ell}$ and $\bs{\xi}_k$ should become more and more correlated for $k,\ell \to \infty$.
+We now construct an efficient estimator of the mean gradient at the current iteration $k$, $\nabla_{\bs{\xi}} F(\bs{\xi}_k) = \bb{E}\left[\nabla_{\bs{\xi}}f(\bs{\xi}_k,\bs{\theta})|\bs{\xi}_k\right]$, which we name \emph{Multi-Iteration stochastiC Estimator}---\texttt{MICE}.
+Profiting from available information already computed in previous iterations, \texttt{MICE} uses multiple control variates between pairs of, possibly non-consecutive, iterations along the optimization path to approximate the mean gradient at iteration $k$.
+Bearing in mind that stochastic optimization algorithms, in a broad sense, create an $L^2$ convergent path where $\Exp{\norm{\bs{\xi}_k-\bs{\xi}_\ell}^2} \to 0$ as $\ell,k \to \infty$, the gradients evaluated at $\bs{\xi}_{\ell}$ and $\bs{\xi}_k$ should become more and more correlated for $k,\ell \to \infty$.
 In this scenario, control variates with respect to previous iterations become more efficient, in the sense that one needs fewer and fewer new samples to accurately estimate the mean gradient.